manjesh1/gatsby-starter-foundation/src/content/posts/2021-03-21-understanding-windows-password-hashes-lanman-ntlm.md

 3. Password is stored in two chuck of 7 byte it is easy for the attacker to recover plain text.

 **NT Hashes:**
-Modern windows system use NTLM password hashes, although it is considered as strongest password it doesn’t use salt on other hand we can say its better then LANMAN hashes but not so great in terms of security perspective.
+Modern windows system use NT password hashes, although it is considered as strongest password it doesn’t use salt on other hand we can say its better then LANMAN hashes but not so great in terms of security perspective.

 ![NT hashing Process](/assets/14.png "NT hashing Process")